 While we managed to find a lovely little vegan café close to our hotel, it has since sadly closed.
-Before catching the slightly underwhelming Diamond Bridge light show on Gwangalli beach we tried to find something to eat.
+Before catching the slightly underwhelming Diamond Bridge light show on Gwangalli beach, we tried to find something to eat.
 We really struggled and ended up just getting some plain noodles.
-This was back in 2017 so it may have changed since then but we pretty much always ate at the same café and struggled anywhere else.
+This was back in 2017, so it may have changed since then, but we always ate at the same café and struggled elsewhere.

 Worst… and Best!
 MEXICO

 I have lived in Mexico for 10 years and became a vegan after two.
 Although in popular touristic areas or big cities in Mexico, finding vegan food has become relatively easy, it can be challenging if you are exploring small towns where people don’t even know what the word vegan means.

 It needs to be pointed out that Mexican cuisine is part of their culture.
 Although culture is changing and there is more awareness about healthy living, meaning more Mexicans are embracing a vegan lifestyle, the primary culture and beliefs are still strong and alive – and meat is very much part of it.
 I noticed that I was offered chicken when asking a restaurant waiter if they had anything without meat…